openai/openai-cookbook/examples/third_party_examples/ai_agent_functions_node.md

 });
 ```

-We also need to set `dangerouslyAllowBrowser: true`, as OpenAI won't let us send requests to their API from a browser unless we have confirmed that we are aware of the risks involved with that.
+Since we're running our code in a browser environment at Scrimba, we also need to set `dangerouslyAllowBrowser: true` to confirm we understand the risks involved with client-side API requests.
+Please note that you should move these requests over to a Node server in a production app.

 ## Creating our two functions